 - Using a pair of scissors, cut the blister package on the line marked by an image of a pair of scissors and the instruction “cut to open” printed on the blister.
 Peel back the blister material to remove the SUBSYS unit from the package.

-- Position the nozzle of the unused spray unit upside-down into the opening of the bottle and push through the insert.
+- Hold the charcoal-lined disposal pouch with the opening facing up.
+Put the nozzle of the SUBSYS spray unit upside-down into the opening of the charcoal-lined disposal pouch.

 Detailed instructions for the proper storage, administration, disposal, and important instructions for managing an overdose of SUBSYS are provided in the SUBSYS Medication Guide.
 Encourage patients to read this information in its entirety and give them an opportunity to have their questions answered.